AnaMac3/42-CPP_Module_03/README.md

             void setName(const std::string& name);
         };

+### Constructors in derived classes
-- **Constructors in derived classes**: In C++98, you need to explicity define the constructors of the derived class.
+In C++98, you need to explicity define the constructors of the derived class.

         class BaseClass
         {